benmomo/eiffel-ontology-doc/docs/ontology.md

 *Note: The information presented here is extracted or summarized from deliverable D4.3 - Assessment of Copernicus Uptake (Update of the user-oriented taxonomy) of the CopHub.AC H2020 project (Copernicus Academy Hub for Knowledge, Innovation and Outreach).*

+*Note2: Automatic documentation has been generated via the OWL Doc Protege plugin and is available [here](https://eiffo.satrdlab.upv.es/owl-doc/eo/)*

 </div>